Testosterone undecanoate: Anaphylaxis

 The Reandron 1000 formulation (Aveed in the United States) contains 1,000 mg of testosterone undecanoate suspended in 4 ml castor oil with benzyl benzoate for solubilization and as a preservative, and is administered by intramuscular injection.
 As an excipient in Reandron 1000, benzyl benzoate has been reported as a cause of anaphylaxis (a serious life-threatening allergic reaction) in a case in Australia.
 Bayer includes this report in information for health professionals and recommends that physicians "should be aware of the potential for serious allergic reactions" to preparations of this type.
 In Australia, reports to the Adverse Drug Reactions Advisory Committee (ADRAC), which evaluates reports of adverse drug reactions for the Therapeutic Goods Administration (TGA), show several reports of allergic reactions since the anaphylaxis case from 2011.

 Pharmacology

 Pharmacodynamics

 Testosterone undecanoate is a prodrug of testosterone and is an androgen and anabolic–androgenic steroid (AAS).
 That is, it is an agonist of the androgen receptor (AR).

 Pharmacokinetics

 Testosterone undecanoate has a very long elimination half-life and mean residence time when given as a depot intramuscular injection.
 Its elimination half-life is 20.9 days and its mean residence time is 34.9 days in tea seed oil, while its elimination half-life is 33.9 days and its mean residence time is 36.0 days in castor oil.
 These values are substantially longer than those of testosterone enanthate (which, in castor oil, has values of 4.5 days and 8.5 days, respectively).

-Testosterone undecanoate is administered via intramuscular injection once every three months or so.
+Testosterone undecaondate has very low bioavailability when taken orally, only about 3-7% in men and 4-10% in women.
+This bioavailability is increased with food, especially foods containing fat, thus it is typically recommended to be taken with a meal.
+It is absorbed through the lymphatic system (90-100%) and peak serum levels are reached after about 3-5 hours.
+From there, plasma levels decline, typically reaching pre-dose levels after 6-12 hours.
+The elimination half-life via the oral route has been stated to be 1.6 hours, with a mean residence time of 3.7 hours.
+However, there is a large amount of individual variability in its duration of action.
+For this reason it is often dosed twice or even three times a day.

+Testosterone undecanoate is metabolized partially in the intestinal wall into 5-alpha-dihydrotestosterone undecanoate (DHTU).
+In the blood, non-specific esterases metabolize testosterone undecanoate into testosterone and DHTU into dihydrotestosterone (DHT).
+Thus, testosterone undecanoate increases plasma levels of both testerone and DHT.
+The fact the conversion happens in the blood complicates the accurate measurement of blood levels of testosterone induced by the drug, as the conversion continues to occur while blood samples are being prepared for assay.
+Ideally, enzyme inhibitors should be used to properly assay the blood testosterone levels induced by testosterone undecanoate.